JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-context-menus.md

 ## Swing interoperability

 If you are embedding Compose code into an existing Swing application and need the context menu to match the appearance and behavior of other parts of the application, you can use the `JPopupTextMenu` class.
-In this class, `TextContextMenu` uses Swing's `JPopupMenu` for context menus in Compose components.
+In this class, `LocalTextContextMenu` uses Swing's `JPopupMenu` for context menus in Compose components.

 ```kotlin
 import androidx.compose.foundation.ExperimentalFoundationApi